Lepetere/clarango/README.md

 The expected roadmap is:
 * in 2013: Simple Read, Write, Update, Delete.
 * Spring 2014: more sophisticated CRUD and Queries
-* Late 2014: stable 1.0 with management / admin, graph, ... and all many features the REST API exposes.
+* Late 2014: stable 1.0 with management / admin, graph, ... and all the features exposed by the REST API.

 ## Features